 CEO and founder Rochelle Alikay Graham-Campbell launched her haircare brand right in her kitchen when she was just 22 years old.
 Now, we all scoop up her natural, organic haircare free from petroleum, mineral oil, alcohol, parabens, sulfates or silicones.

 This iconic brand (it was founded in 1994!) was recently bought by Desiree Rogers and Cheryl Mayberry McKissack to focus on innovative products developed for skin rich in melanin.

 Calvin Quallis, founder and CEO, started with a small barbershop in his neighborhood and moved on to develop grooming products for textured hair made without common toxins.

-Registered nurse Monique Rodriguez used her science background to create products for women to finally achieve hair and scalp health.
+Registered nurse Monique Rodriguez used her scientific background to create products for women to finally achieve hair and scalp health.

 The Honey Pot

 This wellness brand was started by Bea Dixon after she suffered for months from bacterial vaginosis.
-Her period and vaginal health products are made from certified organic ingreidents.
+Her period and vaginal health products are made from certified organic ingredients.